AIS-Clemson/VisionGPT/README.md

 # VisionGPT: LLM-Assisted Real-Time Anomaly Detection for Safe Visual Navigation

+## Use
+Copy/Download the repository, replace the API key in OPENAI_API_KEY.yaml, and run the demo.py.

+## Demonstration

 ## Overview
 This project explores the potential of Large Language Models(LLMs) in zero-shot anomaly detection for safe visual navigation.